oracle/graalpython/docs/user/Tooling.md

 permalink: /reference-manual/python/Tooling/
 ---
 # Tooling Support for Python
-GraalVM Python runtime can run many standard Python tools as well as tools from the GraalVM ecosystem.
+GraalPy can run many standard Python tools as well as tools from the GraalVM ecosystem.
 The `graalpy --help:tools` command will give you more information about GraalVM tools currently supported on Python.

 ## Debugger
 The built-in `breakpoint()` function will use `pdb` by default.

 ### PDB
-The standard python debugger `pdb` is supported on GraalVM.
-Refer to the offical [PDB documentation](https://docs.python.org/3/library/pdb.html) for usage.
+The standard python debugger `pdb` is supported on GraalPy.
+Refer to the official [PDB documentation](https://docs.python.org/3/library/pdb.html) for usage.

 ### Chrome Inspector
 To enable [GraalVM's Chrome Inspector](https://github.com/oracle/graal/blob/master/docs/tools/chrome-debugger.md) debugger, pass the `--inspect` option to the `graalpy` launcher.